AndreaCrotti/personal-blog/src/three_rule.rst

 - 57 -> 5 + 7 = 12, 12 is divisible by 3 thus 57 is divisible by 3
 - 23 -> 2 + 4 = 5, 5 is not divisible by 3 thus 23 is not divisible by 3

+There are many similar tricks to check other divisors, but to me it's more interesting to know *why* it works, and *how* can I actually prove it.

+Looks like it's easier than I thought.